QROPS in Australia

 The Overseas Transfer Charge (OTC) is a 25% tax applied to UK pension transfers to a QROPS, if the scheme, is located in a country, where the individual is not a tax resident at the time of transfer.

 However, transfers to HMRC-approved ROPS schemes in Malta, Gibraltar, Ireland, New Zealand, Australia and other qualifying jurisdictions are exempt from the OTC if the individual is a tax resident in the same country as the QROPS pension trustees.
+Official rules are published in the overseas transfer charge guidance.

 Planning how your pension is passed on is essential for UK expats.
 The tax treatment of pensions upon death depends on the type of pension scheme, your residency and the age at which you pass away.
 Understanding these factors ensures your beneficiaries receive the maximum possible benefit.